egberts/egberts.github.io-src/content/articles/vim-syntax-file-layout.md

 Number Pattern
 --------------
-We have a generic number pattern with no range checking.
+A generic number pattern having no range checking looks like:

 ```vim
 server 192.1.1.124/24 {